 Application Withdrawal Due to Inactivity

 An application can be incomplete for up to one year before it is automatically withdrawn due to inactivity.
-An applicant who would like to reactivate his or her application has one year to do so from the time of his or her application withdrawal.
+An applicant who would like to reactivate their application has one year to do so from the time of his or her application withdrawal.

 If an applicant has any questions or would like to reactivate their application, call 617.373.2400, 877.668.7727, or submit an email.

 Request to Withdraw an Application

 An applicant can request to withdraw their application for admission at any time.
 An applicant who would like to reactivate their application has one year to do so from the time of their application withdrawal.

 To request to withdraw your application, call 617.373.2400, 877.668.7727, or submit an email.